 How can you get rid of daddy-long-legs?

-While the grubs can cause some damage by chomping on plants, the adults don’t really eat, but mate, lay eggs and then die after a few days, Buglife campaigns officer Vanessa Amaral-Rogers told the Daily Express.
+While the grubs can cause some damage by chomping on plants, the adults don’t really eat, but mate, lay eggs and then die after a few days.

 They often prove to be a pest for gardeners as they damage lawns, particularly in spring, and can lead to other wildlife such as birds, badgers and foxes digging into the turf in search of a meal.

-She suggests the best thing to do, if you find one, is: “Catch it gently, release it outside and wish it well for the rest of its very short life.”
+The best thing to do, if you find one, is catch it gently, release it outside and wish it well for the rest of its very short life.